jsampe/drupal7/README.md

   + Webform

 # Libraries Modules and libraries added by module dependencies.

-They can be found in /sites/all/libraries, all updated to the latest versions with the exception of those that need a module in a specific version.
+Special mention should be made of the libraries module that is used to load libraries used by other modules They can be found in /sites/all/libraries, all updated to the latest versions with the exception of those that need a module in a specific version.

 - Libraries